 Garlic, also known as “the stinking rose,” has been used for its medicinal properties for thousands of years.
 Ancient Egyptian slaves were fed garlic to rejuvenate their bodies and increase stamina (after all, construction of the pyramids was hard work).

-It obviously did not take a scientist to realize the benefits garlic provided, but Pasteur’s observations and reports led to its use as a gangrene preventative during the World Wars, and also emboldened Albert Schweitzer to test it as a preventative for dysentery in Africa.
+It obviously did not take a scientist to realize the benefits provided, but Pasteur’s observations and reports led to its use as a gangrene preventative during the World Wars, and also emboldened Albert Schweitzer to test it as a preventative for dysentery in Africa.

-Planting your garlic cloves during the fall allows for maximum root growth before heavy frost sets in, whereas the winter months that follow provide the perfect environment for bulbs to form.
+Planting your cloves during the fall allows for maximum root growth before heavy frost sets in, whereas the winter months that follow provide the perfect environment for bulbs to form.

 Plant cloves with the pointed end facing upward, at least two inches below the surface of the soil and six inches apart.
 Note: the larger the clove, the larger the bulb it will yield.